Pyr-000/YetAnotherStableDiffusion/README.md

 > [!NOTE]
 > [Playground v2.5](https://huggingface.co/playgroundai/playground-v2.5-1024px-aesthetic) is supported, but requires schedulers which are only available in diffusers >= 0.27.
 Currently, only the schedulers `mdpms` (default) and `euler` come with an EDM-variant compatible with this model.
 >
+> To have the correct scheduler variant(s) selected, the model directory must contain the `scheduler` directory with the respective `scheduler_config.json`.
+When downloading via `download_model_files.py`, this will be acquired automatically (see below).
+>
 > At the time of writing, version 0.27 has not yet been fully released, and must be installed as a development build from the git repository:
 >
 > ```pip install git+https://github.com/huggingface/diffusers.git```